-Note that the .NET Classes provided with the .NET Framework are typically located in C:\Windows\Microsoft.NET\Framework\v2.0.50727.
+Note that the .NET Classes provided with the .NET Framework are typically located in C:\WINDOWS\Microsoft.NET\Framework\V2.0.50215.
+The last named folder is the Version number.

 The most commonly used classes of the .NET Namespace System are stored in this directory in an Assembly named mscorlib.dll, along with a number of other fundamental .NET Namespaces.